Join 307,012+ Monthly Readers

 Rather than trying to memorize hundreds of prepared answers, we recommend following the advice in our article on Investment Banking Fit Questions.

-This next category of question is aimed at determining your level of interest and experience in the markets and current events.
+This next question category determines your level of interest in the markets and current events, such as significant deals and new companies.

 We cover these key technical topics in our Investment Banking Interview Guide, and you can also find good introductions to them in our YouTube Channel: